dora-team/dora.dev/hugo/content/concepts/measuring-and-improving.md

     ---

     Want to assess your team's software delivery performance?
-Try our [DevOps Quick Check](/quickcheck) for insights on how to improve.
+Try our [DORA Quick Check](/quickcheck) for insights on how to improve.
 ---